Singapore Airlines is turning its planes into pop-up restaurants

 When the pandemic struck, air travel ground to a halt as people felt unsafe flying and borders were restricted.
 In the U.S. alone, the four largest airlines lost $10 billion in the second quarter.
 To stop the bleeding, some airlines are now coming up with creative ideas to generate revenue.
 Singapore Airlines, which experienced a 99.5% drop in passengers during its first quarter, is turning two aircrafts into pop-up restaurants for two weekends in October and November.
 Tickets sold out in 30 minutes.

 The concept of asking people to pay for airplane food might seem audacious, particularly given the paltry state of dining on most American airlines.
 But Singapore Airlines’ in-flight experience is legendary.
-Travel + Leisure has voted it the best international airline for 25 years in a row and meals across all classes are designed by world-class chefs.
+Travel + Leisure has voted it the best international airline for 25 years in a row, and meals across all classes are designed by world-class chefs.
 So it makes sense that fans of the airline would be willing to pay for a gourmet meal, especially if they were already nostalgic for air travel.

 Customers had the option of buying tickets in different classes, with a meal in a first class suite priced at $474 compared to an $39 economy class meal.
 Both meals will take place on planes at Singapore’s Changi Airport, which is the company’s hub.
 The airline says it will enforce social distancing, using only half of the 471 seats on the plane.